Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Discussion

-Since the main driver of the \rs{fluting}{flute} instability is the pressure gradient generated through Ohmic heating, it is prudent to ask if the same pressure gradient could be generated using physical coronal values of the resistivity, \rs{of}{which are estimated to be} approximately $\eta=10^{-8}$~\citep{craigAnisotropicViscousDissipation2009a}, \rs{which are}{and are thus} much smaller than those studied here.
-Additionally, the simulations presented here do not incorporate radiation or thermal \rs{conductivity}{conduction}, two processes which would remove energy (and \rs{thus}{hence} reduce pressure) from high-pressure regions in a coronal loop and thus could \rs{remove}{prevent meeting} the required conditions for the growth of a \rs{fluting}{flute} instability. \rs{Where}{Indeed, at} $\eta=10^{-4}$ the \rs{fluting}{flute} instability was \rs{}{more} quickly \rs{dominated}{outcompeted} by the kink instability and appeared to have little impact on the resultant dynamics, which mirror those of other kink instability studies, \rs{such as~}{e.g.~}\citep{hoodCoronalHeatingMagnetic2009}.
-This suggests that even lower values of resistivity would result in flux tubes without any significant \rs{fluting}{flute} instability, at least for this form of driver and mechanism of pressure generation.
-Regardless, coronal loops with strong radial pressure gradients have been observed~\citep{foukalTemperatureStructurePressure1975}, and such loops may be unstable to the \rs{fluting}{flute} instability.
-Modelling of a prescribed \rs{fluting}{flute}-unstable flux tube, as opposed to the dynamically stressed loop investigated here, would provide a useful comparison to observations, however it may be difficult to prescribe a tube which is not also susceptible to kinking.
+Since the main driver of the flute instability is the gas pressure gradient generated through Ohmic heating, it is prudent to ask if the same gas pressure gradient could be generated using physical coronal values of the resistivity, which are estimated to be approximately $\eta=10^{-8}$~\citep{craigAnisotropicViscousDissipation2009a}, and are thus much smaller than those studied here.
+Additionally, the simulations presented here do not incorporate radiation or thermal conduction, two processes which would remove energy (and hence reduce gas pressure) from high-pressure regions in a coronal loop and thus could prevent meeting the required conditions for the growth of a flute instability.
+Indeed, at $\eta=10^{-4}$ the flute instability was more quickly outcompeted by the kink instability and appeared to have little impact on the resultant dynamics, which mirror those of other kink instability studies~\citep{hoodCoronalHeatingMagnetic2009}.
+This suggests that even lower values of resistivity would result in flux tubes without any significant flute instability, at least for this form of driver and mechanism of gas pressure generation.
+Regardless, coronal loops with strong radial gas pressure gradients have been observed~\citep{foukalTemperatureStructurePressure1975}, and such loops may be unstable to the flute instability.
+Modelling of a prescribed flute-unstable flux tube, as opposed to the dynamically stressed loop investigated here, would provide a useful comparison to observations, however it may be difficult to prescribe a tube which is not also susceptible to kinking.
 Linear stability analyses of this kind of flux tube (a dynamically created zero total axial current tube) focus on the kink instability~\citep{browningSolarCoronalHeating2003b} so do not provide much insight into the potential for fluting without a kink.